 The method for planting leeks is quite a unique one.

-These spacings will give quite large leeks that are still ideal for the kitchen however if you are growing for the local show double the planting distances.
+These spacings will give quite large leeks that are still ideal for the kitchen.
+However, if you are growing for the local show, double the planting distances.

-Use the handle of a sweeping brush and make a mark 6 inches (15cm) up the handle.
+Use the handle of a sweeping brush and make a mark 15cm (6in) up the handle.
 A brush handle is the perfect tool to use as a dibber for planting leeks.
-At each planting location push the end of the handle into the soil until it reaches the 6 inch depth mark, drop a seedling in the hole and water well.
+At each planting location, push the end of the handle into the soil until it reaches the 15cm (6in) depth mark, drop a seedling in the hole and water well.

-Do not fill in the hole with soil, watering will fill the hole a little and over time the soil will fill the lose with lose soil.
-This hole and lose soil will allow the shank of the leek to grow over the coming months.
+Do not fill in the hole with soil, watering will fill the hole a little and over time the soil will fill the hole with loose soil.
+This hole and loose soil will allow the shank of the leek to grow over the coming months.

 Aftercare & Harvesting Leeks

 Weeding the plants soon after planting will prevent any weeds having a chance of seriously competing against the leeks and save a lot of work later in the season.

-Blanching is the only extra step needed to get really good leeks.
-You can successfully grow leeks without this but to get really long shanks you can blanch them.
-There are two ways to do this:
+Blanching is the only extra step needed to get perfect leeks.
+You can successfully grow leeks without this, but to get really long stems you can blanch them.

-- As the leeks grow earth the soil up around the stem, this will block out most of the light and can be used to create a good stem.
+- As the leeks grow earth up the soil around the stem, this will block out most of the light and can be used to create a good stem.